Startup Diaries: The Scenic Route from Goa to London

 Flashback 1: ‘Exit Strategy’- Winter 2012

-Last week we spoke to an Unnamed legendry Angel Advisor/Investor who shuttles himself between New York City, London, and Shanghai listening to hundreds of entrepreneurial pitches.
+Last week I spoke to an Unnamed legendry Angel Advisor/Investor who shuttles himself between New York City, London, and Shanghai listening to hundreds of entrepreneurial pitches.
 A Godfather of sorts in the Tech world, on the occasions he offers his blessing, the fortunate startup is quite certainly guaranteed a rocket speed launch.

 Flashback 2: London’s Financial District- The ‘City’- Winter 2011